FX Intervention and Liquidity

-The key distinction is between moving a currency price and changing funding conditions.
-An intervention may influence the exchange rate at the point of execution, but its liquidity significance lies in what happens afterward: who loses or gains domestic-currency balances, who receives foreign currency, and how those shifts affect settlement capacity and short-term funding.
+The key distinction is between influencing a currency price and changing funding conditions.
+An intervention may move the exchange rate at the point of execution, but its liquidity meaning depends on what happens afterward: which institutions lose or gain domestic-currency balances, which participants receive foreign currency, and how those shifts affect settlement capacity, reserve availability, and short-term funding.

 How intervention changes liquidity